appium/appium/README.md

 The first two commands install test and build tools (sudo may not be necessary if you installed node.js via Homebrew).
 The third command installs all app dependencies, builds supporting binaries and test apps. `reset.sh` is also the recommended command to run after pulling changes from master.
+At this point, you're able to star the Appium server (see below for examples of various flags you can pass in):

+    node server.js

 Hacking with Appium (iOS)
 --------------